juancastillo0/leto/README.md

 Enums are text values which are restricted to a set of predefined variants.
 Their behavior is similar to scalars and they don't have a nested fields.

-They require a unique name and a set of entries mapping their string representation to the dart value obtained after parsing.
+They require a unique name and a set of entries mapping their string representation to the Dart value obtained after parsing.

 ```graphql
 """The error reason on a failed sign up attempt"""